-In Part I, show income received for items listed on lines 1 through 10.
+In Part I, show income received for items listed on lines 1 through 8b.
 In most cases, include both the cash actually or constructively received and the fair market value of goods or other property received for these items.
 Income is constructively received when it is credited to your account or set aside for you to use.
-However, direct payments or counter-cyclical payments received under the Farm Security and Rural Investment Act of 2002 are required to be included in income only in the year of actual receipt.
+However, direct payments or counter-cyclical payments received under the Food, Conservation, and Energy Act of 2008 are required to be included in income only in the year of actual receipt.

-If you ran the farm yourself and received rents based on crop shares or farm production, report these rents as income on line 4.
+If you ran the farm yourself and received rents based on crop shares or farm production, report these rents as income on line 2a or 2b, depending on the method of payment.
+See Form 1099-K later.